vsilaev/tascalate-async-await/README.md

 ```
 The alternative and the original version have the same performance traits.
 Simply pick the style you like better.

 Both *consumer* styles discussed above allow attaching an asynchronous pipeline to each returned pending value before awaiting it.
 Additionally, errors can be managed while awaiting individual pending tasks, as will be demonstrated later, thereby allowing for sophisticated error handling and recovery strategies.
-If you do not need that flexibility, use the concise iterator form, `AsyncGenerator<T>.valuesIterator()`, that mirrors ECMAScript and C# async iterators:
+If you do not need that flexibility, use the concise iterator form via `AsyncGenerator<T>.values()` `Iterable`, that mirrors ECMAScript and C# async `for-each` loop:
 ```java
 @async CompletionStage<Long> consumeGenerator() {
     try (var generator = produceAsyncStrings()) {